How to be a Coordinator

 If someone doesn’t pick up their order and you cannot reach them, contact us and we will try ourselves or give you the meat.
 This has only happened a few times in the past several years so it is not something you need to be unduly worried about.

 If you get questions from a customer, answer it if you can.
-If not, either get them to email me or email me yourself.
+If not, either get them to email Steve or email him yourself.
 I usually answer emails within hours of getting them unless we are off doing a delivery.
-In which case I respond really fast to texts and phone calls.
+In which case I respond pretty fast to texts and phone calls.
 I handle the emails either at night or when we get back home.

 To request to be a Coordinator click the button below.